Australian watchdog says some buy-now-pay-later users missing payments, facing hardship

 The regulator said changes were on the horizon that would impact the industry, with design and distribution obligations coming into effect in October next year.

-Afterpay and smaller peer Zip Co Ltd said in separate statements they welcomed the report, with Afterpay adding it would participate in the Australian government’s upcoming review of the regulatory architecture of the payments system.
-(Reporting by Shruti Sonal in Bengaluru; Editing by Lincoln Feast)
+Afterpay and smaller peer Zip Co Ltd Z1P.AX said in separate statements they welcomed the report, with Afterpay adding it would participate in the Australian government's upcoming review of the regulatory architecture of the payments system.

 Our Standards: The Thomson Reuters Trust Principles.